oracle/cordova-plugin-oracle-idm-auth/README.md

 The plugin is designed to handle multiple authentication flows in parallel.

 ## Supported platforms
-- Android 5.0 or later with Android System WebView v39.0.0.0.0 minimum.
+* Android 5.0 or later with Android System WebView v39.0.0.0.0 minimum.
+  * Compatible with compile and target SDK versions of 27 and min SDK version of 21
-- iOS 8.4 and above.
+* iOS 8.4 and above.

 ### Installation
 Execute this command to install cordova-plugin-oracle-idm-auth into your cordova application.